The Medicare Teen Dental Plan closed on 31 December 2013.

 We have a number of resources to support dental providers under the CDBS.

-Refer to the CDBS Quick Reference Guide for an overview of the CDBS and the claiming and servicing requirements.
-This guide will be available in December 2013.
+Refer to the CDBS Quick Reference Guide [PDF, 104Kb] for an overview of the CDBS and the claiming and servicing requirements.

-Refer to the HPOS fact sheet for dentists for an overview of HPOS and how you can use it to check a patient’s CDBS eligibility and available balance.
+Refer to the HPOS fact sheet [PDF, 84Kb] for dentists for an overview of HPOS and how you can use it to check a patient’s CDBS eligibility and available balance.

-Complete our eLearning program for an introduction to Medicare and to help you comply with your legal obligations and requirements under the CDBS.
-It focuses on the conditions and obligations under the CDBS including eligibility, informed consent and claiming requirements.
-This eLearning module will be available in December 2013.
+Complete our eLearning program for an overview of the claiming and servicing requirements under the CDBS.
+It focuses on the conditions and obligations including eligibility, informed consent and claiming requirements.

 A Guide to the Child Dental Benefits Schedule produced by the Department of Health, explains program requirements and the list of eligible services, benefits and restrictions for each service.
 The Guide was updated on 6 December 2013 to include the Dental Benefits Schedule and changes to the description of sedation services.